-Instead of tomato, you may add a teaspoon of lemon juice or amchur powder(dry mango powder) just before switching off the flame.
+Instead of tomato, add a teaspoon of lemon juice or amchur powder(dry mango powder) just before switching off the flame.

-This is perfect for roti, rice, biryani, poori, or for chapathi.
+This is perfect for roti, rice, biryani, poori, or chapati.

-And for almost all the main dishes South India.
+And for almost all the main dishes in South India.

 If you're planning to serve this South Indian potato kurma for the party, then add 2 tablespoon of fresh cream before serving.
-This makes it creamier and richer.
+This makes it creamy and delicious.

 You may add green peas, cauliflower, carrot, etc., along with the potato.